-SUNDAY...Winds north northwest winds 15 to 20 knots.
+SUNDAY...North northwest winds 10 to 15 knots with gusts to around 20 knots.
 Seas 2 to 4 feet with occasional seas to 5 feet along the coast and 6 to 8 feet with occasional to 10 feet in the Gulf Stream.
-Intracoastal waters a moderate chop.
+Intracoastal waters a light chop.

 Thanks For Reading,